 - Q: Have any of your accreditations ever been investigated, suspended or removed? (if yes, explain)

 - Q: On how many occasions have you been retained as an expert?

 - Q: For what area(s) of expertise have you been retained as an expert?

-- A: Economic damages, including lost profits due to a variety of causes, such as contact breaches, torts, personal injury and wrongful death matters; forensic accounting matters; fraud; white collar crime; business valuation matters; standards of care; family law matters; other matters involving accounting, tax and financial issues.
+- A: Economic damages, including lost profits due to a variety of causes, such as contact breaches, torts, personal injury and wrongful death matters; forensic accounting matters; fraud and white collar crime matters; business valuation matters; standards of care matters; family law matters; other matters involving accounting, tax and financial issues.

 - Q: In what percentage of your cases were you retained by the plaintiff?